OneEyed-King/djangoBizBuySellScraper/README.md

 * **Playwright API Integration:** The scraper now uses the Playwright API for improved performance and reliability.
 * **Playwright Stealth Implementation:** Implemented Playwright Stealth to bypass bot detection mechanisms.
 * **Camouflax Browser Implementation:** Integrated the Camouflax browser for enhanced stealth capabilities.
 * **Proxy Rotation and Retry Mechanism:** Added proxy rotation and retry mechanism for increased resilience and to avoid IP blocking.
+If you have proxies, add them to the `.env` file in the `scraper` directory in the following format: `PROXIES=user:password@ip:port,user:password@ip:port`.

+**Additional Information:**

+* **Default Browser:** Chrome is the default browser used for scraping.

 This project provides an API for scraping data from BizBuySell.